PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 ![Dashboard](../images/tutorials/nextjs-monitoring/dashboard.png)

-Next, we can do some analysis of our errors.
+Next, we can analyze our errors.
 We can create insights for errors broken down by current URL and message.
 Use the `Exception` event as the series, aggregate by total count, break down by current URL, and choose the total value bar chart.
 You can duplicate the insight, change the breakdown to `message`, and add both to your dashboard.

 ![Error](../images/tutorials/nextjs-monitoring/errors.png)